KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws3-box-model-layout/1borders.md

 <summary>
 Need a little help?
 Expand this section for guidance.
 </summary>
 We already have a style declared for ".drinks img".
-Add "border-radius:50%;" to it.
+Add "border-radius: 50%;" to it.
 </details>
    {% endhint %}